subvisual/subvisual.com/src/posts/2020-06-19-you-got-an-idea-now-what.md

 keep in mind when validating an idea.
 Is there a problem here, or only a solution?
-Time and time again you'll talk to people with brilliant ideas of how they'll build something, only to realise that even though it sounds good, what they have a solution to a problem that doesn't exist.
+Time and time again you'll talk to people with brilliant ideas of how they'll build something, only to realise that even though it sounds good, what they have is a solution to a problem that doesn't exist.

 At this stage, the solution is secondary.
 You can always pivot, change your solution to something slightly (or not so slightly) different, as long as there